semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We can see that Monaco and Macau are the most densely populated places on earth by far, followed by Singapore and Hong Kong.

-One thing to notice here is that the most densely populated places have a small area which makes sense since the population must live very close to each other in order to fit in a small country.
+One thing to notice here is that the most densely populated places have a small area which makes sense since the population must live very close to each other to fit in a small country.

 #### Example 3 : Least populated countries in the world

-Let's do another example because it is so much fun. isn't it?
+Let's do another example because it is so much fun.
+Isn't it?

 ```python